-WhatsApp Messages use a conversation-based pricing model for all business globally sending WhatsApp messages.
-This pricing model went into effect on February 1, 2022 , and moved from a per template/session charge to a single WhatsApp fee for the conversation based on who initiated (the business, or the end user).
+WhatsApp Messages are charged on a use case based pricing model for all business globally.
+This pricing model went into effect on June 1st, 2023, and moved from a conversation based fee structure.

-- In addition to the WhatsApp conversation charge, customers will continue to incur the Twilio flat fee of $0.005 per message.
+Note that in addition to all WhatsApp charges, there is a Twilio flat fee of $0.005 per message.

 For full details on WhatsApp pricing, see Twilio's WhatsApp Pricing Calculator.